 Daleks In Manhattan / Evolution Of The Daleks by Helen Raynor, directed by James Strong

-No sooner has the TARDIS brought the Doctor and Martha to New York City in the early days of the Great Depression than the travellers learn of a rash of disappearances amongst a burgeoning “Hooverville” transient community.
-With the help of Solomon, the Hooverville's unofficial mayor, the Doctor discovers a race of genetically-engineered Pig Men living in the sewers.
-Their masters are none other than the dreaded Daleks, who have perverted the construction of the Empire State Building in order to spearhead the next stage in their race's evolution.
+The TARDIS brings the Doctor and Martha to New York City in the early days of the Great Depression.
+There they are alerted to a rash of disappearances amongst a “Hooverville” transient community by Solomon, its unofficial mayor.
+Investigating, the time travellers discover genetically-engineered Pig Men living in the sewers.
+Their masters are none other than the Daleks who, with the help of the wealthy Mr Diagoras, have perverted the construction of the Empire State Building.
+The Daleks plan to spearhead the next stage in their race's evolution -- a transformation with terrible ramifications for humanity.

 The Lazarus Experiment

-The Lazarus Experiment by Stephen Greenhorn, directed by Richard Clarke
+The Lazarus Experiment by Stephen Greenhorn, directed by Richard Clark

 42